cakephp/docs/en/appendices/2-3-migration-guide.rst

 - CakeBaseException was added, which all core Exceptions now extend.
-The base exception class also introduces the ``responseHeader()`` method which can be called on created Exception instances to add headers for the response, as Exceptions dont reuse any response instance.
+The base exception class also introduces the ``responseHeader()`` method which can be called on created Exception instances to add headers for the response, as Exceptions don't reuse any response instance.

 Model
 =====